 In consultation with program office, the regions should determine whether the suspension of site coverage metrics would be acceptable during the period of increased heath concerns.

-To promote consistency, NRR, in consultation with the regions, consider providing more detailed guidance on inspection program implementation at the start of, and periodically throughout, national events such as public health emergencies.
+To promote consistency, NRR, in consultation with the regions, should consider providing more detailed guidance on inspection program implementation at the start of, and periodically throughout, national events such as public health emergencies.
+When deciding to perform remote inspection activities, the inspector(s) should take into consideration any negative impacts to safety and/or security margins when replacing onsite inspections, including taking into consideration additional preparation time licensees may require to support remote inspections.
+Guidance should strive to provide and use consistent criteria, resources, evaluation methodologies, and inspection prioritizations.
 Examples of such guidance provided via memorandums can be found in the following documents:

 Memorandum titled, “Updated Implementation of Resident Inspector Site Coverage During COVID-19,” April 6, 2020 (ML20097E538).